MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-quick-create-report.md

 - If you use the **Paste or manually enter data** option, there’s currently no way to update the data later.
 If you want to add, modify, or delete data later, you need to go through the **Create** workflow again and get a new report.
 - If you have a CSV or Excel file, you need to use the paste option to add your data.
 A file upload option is coming later.
-- When copying data into the **Enter data** window, the size of data you paste in can't exceed 512 KB.
+- When copying data into the **Enter data** window, the size of data you paste can't exceed 512 KB.
 - The table name can’t be longer than 80 characters, and column names can’t be longer than 512 characters.
 - Table and column names can’t contain double quotes ("), periods (.), or leading or trailing white spaces.